Alaafin, Ooni move to reconcile Tinubu, Aregbesola – The Sun Nigeria

 From Oluseye Ojo, Ibadan

-Two foremost Yoruba monarchs, the Alaafin of Oyo, Oba Lamidi Olayiwola Adeyemi III, and the Ooni of Ife, Oba Enitan Ogunwusi, have waded into the lingering strained relationship between Minister of Interior, Ogbeni Rauf Aregbesola, and the National Leader of the All Progressives Congress (APC), Asiwaju Bola Tinubu, with a view to brokering peace between them.
+two foremost Yoruba monarchs, the Alaafin of Oyo, Oba Lamidi Olayiwola Adeyemi III, and the Ooni of Ife, Oba Enitan Ogunwusi, have waded into the frosty relationship between Minister of Interior, Ogbeni Rauf Aregbesola, and the National Leader of the All Progressives Congress (APC), Asiwaju Bola Tinubu, with a view to brokering peace between them.

-The two first-class kings held a private meeting with Aregbesola at the residence of Alaafin, at Jericho, Ibadan, in Oyo State on Tuesday.
+The first-class kings held a private meeting with Aregbesola at the residence of Alaafin, at Jericho, Ibadan, in Oyo State, yesterday.

-Though details of the meeting were still sketchy at the time of filing this report, sources said the meeting lasted for two hours.
+Though details of the meeting were sketchy at the time of filing this report, sources said the session lasted for two hours.

-Aregbesola had served as Commissioner for Works under Tinubu when the latter was the governor of Lagos State between 1999 and 2007.
+Aregbesola had served as Commissioner for Works under Tinubu, when the later was the governor of Lagos State between 1999 and 2007.
 With the help of Tinubu, Aregbesola also served as governor for two terms of eight years in Osun State.

-The meeting held in Ibadan on Tuesday was described as a first step towards reconciling Tinubu and Aregbesola.
-The second step, as gathered, would be that both Ooni and Alaafin would meet Tinubu privately, while the third step would be that the two monarchs would bring both Tinubu and Aregbesola together.
+However, the meeting held in Ibadan on Tuesday was described as a first step towards reconciling Tinubu and Aregbesola.
+The second step, as gathered, would be that both Ooni and Alaafin would meet Tinubh privately, when the third step would be that the two monarchs would bring both Tinubu and Aregbesola together.
 But dates have not been fixed for the second and the third steps.

 Leave a Reply